-- Create personal educational goals (PEG) for each student to identify student strengths as well as areas in which he/she will need additional - support to meet grade-level learning standards.
+- Below third quartile: no enhanced/additional strategies needed Create personal educational goals (PEG) for each student to identify - student strengths as well as areas in which he/she will need additional support to meet grade-level learning standards.
 The PEG will serve as the school's approved Individual Student Success Plan (ISSP). - Continue to facilitate the special education Parent Advisory Council. - Continue to offer an extended school day.